-- (b) Refusing to fence an opponent - t.85 No fencer (individual or team) from an FIE member national federation may take part in an official competition if he refuses to fence against any other fencer whatsoever (individual or team) correctly entered in the event.
-Should this rule be broken, the competitor concerned, individual or team, shall immediately be disqualified and the FIE shall consider whether there are grounds, and to what extent, for taking sanctions against the national federation to which the disqualified competitor belongs (cf. FIE Statutes 1.2.4 and Rules Article t.120). - (c) Presence on time - t.86 The fencers, completely equipped, with all equipment conforming with the regulations (cf. t.43-t.45) and ready to fence, must be present at the time and place appointed for the beginning of the pool, match, or bout of direct elimination, or at the time appointed for the checking of their equipment before their bout (cf. t.43), as well as during the competition, whenever the Referee requires it.
+Refusing to fence an opponent

+- t.85.
+1. No fencer (individual or team) from an FIE member national federation may take part in an official competition if he refuses to fence against any other fencer whatsoever (individual or team) correctly entered in the event.
+Should this rule be broken, the competitor concerned, individual or team, shall immediately be disqualified. - 2.
+The FIE shall consider whether there are grounds, and to what extent, for taking sanctions against the national federation to which the disqualified competitor belongs (cf. FIE Statutes 1.2.4 and Rules Article t.120).

+Presence on time

-When presenting themselves to fence a bout, the fencers must arrive on the piste completely ready to fence - regulation clothing, jacket fastened, hair correct, sword-hand gloved and holding the weapon, bodywire connected to the plug inside the guard.
+- t.86.
+1. The fencers, completely equipped, with all equipment conforming with the regulations (cf. t.43-t.45) and ready to fence, must be present at the time and place appointed for the beginning of the pool, match, or bout of direct elimination, or at the time appointed for the checking of their equipment before their bout (cf. t.43.1-3), as well as during the competition, whenever the Referee requires it. - 2.
+When presenting themselves to fence a bout, the fencers must arrive on the piste completely ready to fence regulation clothing, jacket fastened, sword-hand gloved and holding the weapon, bodywire connected to the plug inside the guard.
 The mask should be carried in the unarmed hand.
-Under no circumstances should the fencers dress or undress in public except in the case of an accident duly recognised by the doctor on duty or by the representative of the Medical Commission (cf. t.45/1, t.114, t.116, t.120).